Therapy for Anxiety in New Orleans

 Some folks might call you a worrier or an anxious person.
 I like to think of this pattern as Super Thinking which evolved for a reason.

-Fortunately, there are other resources that can restore balance to your mind, truly alleviate stress in your body, and establish balance with yourself and with others.
+Fortunately, there are other resources that can restore balance to your mind, alleviate stress in your body, and establish balance with yourself and with others.

 As you likely know, this pattern comes with a cost.
 Sometimes, super thinkers can feel lonely, neglected, overwhelmed, isolated, burdened, chronically stressed, burnt out, taken advantage of, misunderstood by others, guilty about prioritizing their needs, and fearful of speaking up.